Willianvdv/sf/README.md

 ## Things we like to do

-- Give a presentation about living in the Netherlands to a (high) school class
+- Give a presentation about living in The Netherlands to a (high) school class